 What discussion of lighting a room would be complete without mentioning the three layers of lighting (ambient, accent, and task)?
 Layered lighting is just as important in a utility or laundry room as it is in any other part of the home.
 Most laundry rooms are very small and are illuminated by a single fixture.
 One ceiling fixture in a room creates multiple shadows and illuminates poorly, even when the light is very bright.
 For a small room, you want to illuminate using two or three recessed fixtures.
 These fixtures should be can lights to save on space, but a couple of fluorescent or LED troffers would work beautifully in a larger laundry room.
 If recessed lights are not a viable option, flush mount fixtures are the way to go to preserve ceiling space.

 Accents and decorations tend to take up too much space for most laundry rooms.
 If you have room for them, there’s no harm in adding them to the room, but you’re better served using the space for task lighting.
 A handful of under-cabinet lights or table lamps are perfect for adding illumination to a sorting table or a mending area.

 Lighting a utility room properly is imperative to ensuring a work-space that’s mentally healthy and easy to work in.
 General rules for lighting still apply, but you should emphasize clean and open spaces.
 Recessed lighting, daylight color temperatures, and multiple light sources are the simplest ways to give the room an open-air feeling, don’t you agree?
 Let us know what you think and how you’ve improved your own laundry room in the comments below.
-Don’t forget to follow us on Facebook, Twitter, Google Plus, LinkedIn, Pinterest, or Instagram so you can stay up-to-date on the most recent lighting news and tips too!
+Don’t forget to follow us on Facebook, Twitter, Google Plus, LinkedIn, or Pinterest so you can stay up-to-date on the most recent lighting news and tips too!